 In the example in the first paragraph, there were no facts collected, nor data for that matter let alone any quantified information.
-The output was not widely communicated outside the team, and follow up actions were not completed.
+The output was not widely communicated outside the team member, and follow up actions were not completed.

 There is a better way.